Best Mattress For Athletes: Reviews and Buyers Guide

 - Temperature Regulation & Sleep-Promoting Technologies: It’s almost impossible to get a good night’s sleep if you’re consistently waking up hot.
 Cooling & temperature regulating technologies help combat heat and contribute to uninterrupted sleep.

-- Zoned Support & Pressure Relief: The top layers of the mattress should conform to your body to relieve pressure points and tension, while still maintaining healthy spinal alignment.
+- Zoned Support & Pressure Relief: The top layers of the bed should conform to your body to create a mattress for pressure points and tension, while still maintaining healthy spinal alignment.
 Athletes should look for additional lumbar support from their bed, too, as it prevents your torso from sinking too far into the mattress.

 - High-Quality Materials: With any investment, it’s important you’re spending your money wisely.
 Buying a bed with high-quality materials may be more costly now, but it protects you later on down the line from having to replace a saggy mattress.